Research

 Amyloidosis Africa is committed to strengthening African leadership in amyloidosis research, improving data generation, and ensuring that African patients are visible in global research efforts.
 Through collaboration, capacity building, and ethical research practices, we aim to transform amyloidosis research into better diagnosis, care, and outcomes across Africa.

-Clinical Lead & Advisory Board Director | Cardiologist & Heart Failure Specialist
+Advisory Board Director & Scientific Lead | Consultant Cardiologist & Heart Failure Specialist

-Dr. Christine Mwachari
+Dr. Christine Mwachari, MD, PhD

-Dr. Christina Mwachari, MD, MSc, PhD is a physician-scientist and public health researcher with more than 25 years of experience in infectious disease research, epidemiology, and health systems strengthening in Africa.
+Dr. Christina Mwachari, MBChB, MSc, MPH, PhD is a physician-scientist and public health researcher with more than 25 years of experience in infectious disease research, epidemiology, and health systems strengthening in Africa.
 She currently serves as a Principal Research Scientist at the Kenya Medical Research Institute (KEMRI) and as Director of Research and Development (R&D) at CRK Clinical Research Organization, where she leads initiatives focused on advancing clinical research, innovation, and workforce development.

 She holds an MBChB from the University of Nairobi, an MSc in Medical Microbiology from the London School of Hygiene and Tropical Medicine, a Master of Public Health in Epidemiology from the University of Washington, and a PhD in Public Health / Epidemiology from Jomo Kenyatta University of Agriculture and Technology (JKUAT).